 12. Sonic Unleashed (SD)

-Okay, now we're onto the games I actually like.
+Okay, now we're onto the games I actually think are legitimately good.
 The Wii version of Sonic Unleashed is a solid but unremarkable way to play one of Sonic's best adventures.
-While Daytime Sonic's movement can be a bit tough to get used to, his stages are overall pretty well-designed and reward mastery just like you'd want from a boost stage.
-And while Werehog Sonic doesn't have nearly the same level of depth as his HD counterpart, the platforming is still pretty fun and the smaller length of his stages help them feel a lot more digestible.
+Daytime Sonic is actually quite good, his stages are well-designed and fun to master, and his unique boost system is a fun take on the formula that feels good to nail.
+Sadly, the Werehog sections are a lot worse than the console version with far worse movement and far less combos, even if the smaller length of his stages help them feel a lot more digestible.
 A lot of the bigger issues in HD Unleashed are gone here like the removal of medal gates, smaller stage lengths, decreased QTEs, less exhausting final stage, and more satisfying final boss which is pretty cool and makes this version of Unleashed worth playing.
-However, I just don't think the removal of two areas, lack of hubs, simplified Werehog combat, muddier visuals, and more basic boss fights is enough of a worthy trade-off either.
+However, I just don't think the removal of two areas, lack of hubs, simplified Werehog combat and movement, muddier visuals, constant obnoxious Chip tutorials, unskippable cutscenes, and more basic boss fights is enough of a worthy trade-off either.
 This doesn't replace the HD version by any means, it's just a nice supplement at best.

 Sonic Lost World is a game that gets a lot of flack for trying to be too much like Mario, with slower paced movement and more basic world themes.
 It's certainly not as cool or fast-paced as you'd want from a Sonic game, but on its own merits, I still think it's a pretty solid and polished platformer.
 Like, let's be real, planetoid stages are always gonna be cool as hell and it allows Lost World to have a lot of level variety that pushes the otherwise basic world themes in some neat ways.
 The parkour system while underused is a ton of fun to mess around with too, and for as much as I love the boost, it was nice to have a more slow-paced Adventure-esque 3D entry after all this time.
 That being said, I still have quite a few issues with Lost World.
-The occassional gimmicky level, the boring boss fights, the shoehorned Wisp abilities, and most of all, the absolute worst story in a Sonic game period.
+The occassional gimmicky level, the boring boss fights, the shoehorned Wisp abilities, and most importantly, a very mixed bag of a story.
+Like many Sonic tales from this era, I think Lost World's narrative has a few moments of brilliance, a few well-framed scenes, a few jokes that land, a few bits of drama that works, but the end product feels really messy and forced.
 But as long as you skip all the cutscenes, I think Lost World still holds up as a fun time if you're willing to play by its rules.

 9. Shadow The Hedgehog